Medication Search: Brenzys

 Vaccines: Vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella, meningococcal, diphtheria) should not be given while you are taking etanercept.
 Children with JIA should complete the recommended vaccination schedule before receiving their first dose of etanercept.

-Pregnancy: Etanercept crosses the placenta and may affect the developing baby if it is used by the mother during pregnancy.
+Pregnancy: Etanercept crosses the placenta and may affect the developing baby if it is used during pregnancy.
 For this reason, this medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking etanercept, it may affect your baby.
+If you are breast-feeding and taking etanercept, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children and adolescents.
+Children: The safety and effectiveness of using this medication have not been established for children younger than 4 years old.
+It can be used to treat children aged 4 to 17 years who have moderate-to-severe juvenile idiopathic arthritis or chronic severe psoriatic arthritis.

 Seniors: It is likely that seniors will experience more side effects, particularly infections.
 Report any unusual effects or more frequent infections to your doctor as soon as possible.